Deyrick/Fedora/README.md

-# Things to do after installing Fedora Workstation 30/31/32/33 ...
+# Things to do after installing my Fedora Workstation 30/31/32/33 ...
 (Apps, Settings, and Tweaks)

 # Wayland or Xorg
 By Default Wayland is enabled.
 If you have a Nvidia card this is not working well, so you would have to disable it.